Neil Harris (footballer, born 1977): Return to Millwall

 On 11 August 2009, Harris scored a hattrick in a first round League Cup tie at home to AFC Bournemouth.
 Neil also scored the opening goal in the 3–1 extra time defeat to West Ham in the next round of the League Cup.

 Harris scored once in the 3–1 victory over Huddersfield Town, and also netted a hat-trick in the 4–0 away win at Stockport County.

 Harris suffered minor injuries during the latter part of the autumn 2009, but was in form again in January.

 On 28 January 2010, Harris prolonged his contract with Millwall until 2012.

 Southend United

 On 9 June 2011, Harris agreed a three-year deal with Southend United.
 He had a year to run on his deal with Millwall but manager, Kenny Jacket agreed to cancel the striker's contract by mutual consent allowing him to sign for his hometown club on a free transfer.
 He scored his first goal for the club in a 4–0 win at Rotherham United on 24 September 2011.
 Harris retired on 21 June 2013 after failing to recover from an injury.

-In the infancy of the 2014–15 season, Harris played three times for Essex Olympian League side Rayleigh Town.
+In the infancy of the 2014–15 season, Harris played four times for Essex Olympian League side Rayleigh Town.